St Peter's Church, Northampton: Parish history

+Lollards in St Peter's

 In the 1390s Anna Palmer was living as an anchoress next to the church.
 She was summoned before John Buckingham, Bishop of Lincoln on several charges of heresy and one of incontinence.
 She was said to be a leader of Lollard heretics.
 She was imprisoned in Banbury after calling the Bishop an anti-Christ and only admitting that on the charge of incontinence she was innocent.